 CASAS provides recommended posttest forms based on previous scale scores.
-These recommended posttest forms are provided in the CASAS test administration manual for each test series.
+These recommended posttest forms are provided in the CASAS test TAM for each test series.
+Paper-based test proctors used Next Assigned Test charts to determine the appropriate posttest based on initial or pretest results.
 Students taking the eTests will be automatically placed in the next appropriate level test.